How Bad Do Eyebrow Piercings Hurt?

 This eyebrow piercing is unique because the piercer places two to three holes consecutively before looping a specially shaped spiral piece of jewelry through each hole.
 These piercings can be visually interesting and a change from the typical vertical eyebrow piercing.

 Eyebrow Piercing Aftercare

-The first 3 months after a piercing are the most crucial when it comes to setting yourself up on the right path towards healing.
+The first 3 months after a piercing are the most crucial when it comes to healing.
 To ensure a faster healing time, you should drink plenty of water, eat well, get plenty of sleep, and avoid trauma to the pierced area.